cormachogan/govmomi-snippets/README.md

 % go run <Filename>.go
 ```

-You may need to pull some go modules imported, e.g. for Kubernetes, you may need client-go:
+You may need to pull some other GO modules depending on the script, e.g. for Kubernetes interactions, you may need to add *client-go*:

 ```shell
 % export GO111MODULE=on